-Summers has served as editor on a wide variety of corporate and non-profit projects.
+He has served as editor or assistant editor on a wide variety of corporate and non-profit projects.
 His clients include Facebook, Stanford University, the Greater Good Science Center at the University of California, Anomali, WestEd, and MyShakespeare.
 He was recently employed as assistant editor on the hour-long documentary "Fatherless" for director Dawn Porter and the Fusion cable TV network.

 Summers lives in Oakland, California, with his partner, Sola, and their children, Aya and Kai.
 In his free time, he enjoys experimenting with hot sauce recipes, making themed mix CDs, and watching classic Japanese samurai films.